pcorliss/ruby_route_53/README.markdown

-        --name [NAME]                Specify a name for a record --type [TYPE]                Specify a type for a record --ttl [TTL]                  Specify a TTL for a record --values [VALUE1],[VALUE2],[VALUE3]
+        --name [NAME]                Specify a name for a record --type [TYPE]                Specify a type for a record --ttl [TTL]                  Specify a TTL for a record --weight [WEIGHT]            Specify a Weight for a record --ident [IDENTIFIER]         Specify a unique identifier for a record --values [VALUE1],[VALUE2],[VALUE3]
-                                     Specify one or multiple values for a record -m, --comment [COMMENT]          Provide a comment for this operation --no-wait                    Do not wait for actions to finish syncing.
+                                     Specify one or multiple values for a record --zone-apex-id [ZONE_APEX_ID]
+                                     Specify a zone apex if for the record -m, --comment [COMMENT]          Provide a comment for this operation --no-wait                    Do not wait for actions to finish syncing.
     -s, --setup                      Run the setup ptogram to create your configuration file.
     -f, --file [CONFIGFILE]          Specify a configuration file to use --access [ACCESSKEY]         Specify an access key on the command line.
         --secret [SECRETKEY]         Specify a secret key on the command line.
-WARNING: Not a good idea
+WARNING: Not a good idea --no-upgrade                 Do not automatically upgrade the route53 api spec for this version.

 Command Line Usage
 ------------------